Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 16 November 2025 21.26.00 UTC
+- WIB: Minggu, 16 November 2025 22.25.33 UTC
-- WITA: Minggu, 16 November 2025 22.26.00 UTC
+- WITA: Minggu, 16 November 2025 23.25.33 UTC
-- WIT: Minggu, 16 November 2025 23.26.00 UTC
+- WIT: Senin, 17 November 2025 00.25.33 UTC

 Kutipan Inspiratif:
-"Find a place inside where there's joy, and the joy will burn out the pain."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: inspirational
+Kategori: technology